The-Grand-Combination/The-Grand-Combo/README.md

-# The-Grand-Combo
-Thank you for for downloading TGC.

 # The Grand Combination

 This mod is an attempt to merge all the various disparate HFM and HPM based submods into a single modding experience, with a goal to improve historical accuracy and detail and add plausible alt history paths and flavor to all nations.